GeoscienceAustralia/ptha/misc/probabilistic_inundation_tonga2020/README.md

 * [./sources](./sources) - Earthquake-tsunami initial conditions for the model.
 This includes both: A) sources similar to historic events [for model testing], and; B) code to generate random tsunami scenarios for the probabilistic hazard assessment.
 * [./swals](./swals) - Hydrodynamic model code, and basic post-processing code (e.g. creation of max-depth rasters; code to plot model-vs-observations at gauges; etc.)

 As part of this study we compared the model with historical observations at Nuku'alofa tide-gauge.
-Here is one example, for a small tsunami following a local earthquake in 2006; other examples for tsunamis originating in Japan and Chile are available [at the bottom of this page](./swals/).
+Here is one example, for a small tsunami following a local earthquake in 2006; the scenario is from PTHA18 but was previously found to show broad agreement with DART buoy results for this tsunami.
+Other examples, for tsunamis originating in Japan and Chile, are available [at the bottom of this page](./swals/).

 ![Model-vs-data plot for the Tonga 2006 earthquake-tsunami](swals/plots/historic_events_time_series_plots/Tonga2006/nukualofa_gauge_modelVdata_Tonga2006_validation_PTHA18_VAUS_26849_load_balance-risetime_0-ambientsealevel_0.0-full-linear_with_manning-0.035-highres_tonga-RUN_20201130_172740871.png)